theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 1. In the tab *Tables and Fields*, click **[Add]** (1) to add two tables (e.g., MARA and MAKT).
 2. Select both tables on the left and mark the fields, which you want to extract (2).
 3. Switch to the *Joins* tab to define the join condition.
-A Join condition, based on the foreign key relationship of the joined tables, is automatically preset.
+A Join condition is automatically preset.
+The Join condition is based on the foreign key relationship of the joined tables,
 4. Optional: Switch to the *WHERE clause* tab and specify a [WHERE clause](./where-clause).

 {: .box-note }